iai-group/DialogueKit/docs/source/external_agents.rst

 External Agents
 ===============

-DialogueKit is shipped with 4 agents presented below.
+DialogueKit is shipped with 4 agents, which are presented below.
 New agents can be implemented by inheriting from :py:class:`dialoguekit.participant.agent.Agent`.

 ParrotAgent